Prix CIRCOM Regional 2025 Entry Pack

 AWARD CRITERIA: ALL CATEGORIES

-The intention and purpose of these awards is to highlight the high quality of creative video production and distribution in the regions of Europe.
+The intention and purpose of these awards is to highlight the high quality of creative video production and content delivery in and by the regions of Europe.

 Regional relevance

-In all categories, judges will look for regional relevance, even if programmes are not broadcast or distributed only in the region in which they are made.
+In all categories, judges will look for regional relevance, even if programmes are not broadcast or content delivered only in the region in which they are made.

 “Regional relevance” means: